Motors & Loads calculator

 Motor Current Calculator

-Use this page for the formula and nameplate side of motor-current work: estimate running current from horsepower or kW, voltage, efficiency, and power factor, then compare that value with the NEC table FLC when a table value is available.
-A 10 HP, 460V, three-phase motor at 90% efficiency and 0.85 power factor calculates to about 12.2 A by formula, while NEC Table 430.250 lists 14 A. If the job is only an NEC 430.250 lookup such as 10 HP or 200 HP at 460V, use the full-load-current calculator.
+Use this page for the formula and nameplate side of motor-current work: enter horsepower or kW, voltage, efficiency, power factor, and nameplate FLA when available, then compare formula current, NEC table FLC, and nameplate FLA in the calculated result.
+If the job is only an NEC 430.250 lookup, use the full-load-current calculator.
 If the job is inrush or locked-rotor screening, use the motor-starting-current calculator.
-This page stays useful as the comparison and planning bridge between those steps.
+This page stays useful as the comparison and planning bridge between those steps without making the first screen a single numeric answer.

 Formula current explains the operating point | Table FLC still drives branch-circuit sizing and nameplate FLA still drives overload settings